Smartling/SmartlingHelp/_articles/connectors/Eloqua-Connector/eloqua-rewrites.md

 &nbsp;

-The rewrite will be applied across all emails you translate from Eloqua.
+The rewrite will be applied across all assets you translate from Eloqua.
 For example if you have an English email address help@mycompany.com and would like to use hilfen@mycompany.com for all of your German translations, you only need to create one rewrite rule, and it will be applied whenever the connector sees "help@mycompany.com".